chyyran/cs-isp-ics4u/data structures.md

 #### Methods
 ##### `static void main(String[])`
 The entry point for the application.
 Responsible for initial loading of types, instantiation of the `SerializationContext` and `MenuBuilder`, and managing the overall lifecycle of the program.
+The main method should instatiate the `SerializationContext` in the `data` folder of the application startup directory, which will contain the `Schema.srsf` file.

 ## Pokémon Comparators (`pokemon.data.comparators.*`)